Liverpool International Horse Show tickets | Horse & Hound

 Prices of Liverpool International Horse Show tickets

 Ticket prices depend on the day you wish to attend and whereabouts you would like to sit.
-Top price seats, which are padded with the best view and include a gallery badge, command up to £50 more in cost than the lowest priced tickets where seats are in slightly less desirable locations.
+Top price seats, which are padded with the best view and include a gallery badge, command over £50 more in cost than the lowest priced tickets, where seats are in slightly less desirable locations.
 Discounts are also available for children under 14 years.

-The show gets underway on Thursday 28 December, with a day of warm up competitions and no additional acts.
-Seats for this day cost £11, or £6 for children.
+The show gets underway on Friday 28 December, with an evening performance featuring under-25 showjumping, live music and more.
+Seats for this day cost between £30.70 and £71.09, or £19.15 for children.

-The tickets for the remainder of the show’s afternoon and evening performances range between £27.13 and £84.27 for the lowest and top priced tickets, bar the 31 December evening performance.
-The second and third priced tickets are £63.67 and £43.40 respectively.
+The tickets for the remainder of the show’s afternoon and evening performances range between £28 and £85.27 for the lowest and top priced tickets, bar the 31 December evening performance.
+The second and third priced tickets are £48.08 and £71.09 respectively.
 Afternoon performances kick off at 1pm (apart from the 31 December afternoon performance which begins at midday) with doors to the shopping village opening at 9am.
-Evening performances start at 7pm on 29 December, 7.30pm on 30 December and 6.30pm on 31 December.
+Evening performances start at 7pm.

 If you really fancy splashing out on your Liverpool International trip, why not look at booking some hospitality or even a box?